BSA UNDERGRADUATE STUDENT RESEARCH AWARDS

 This award is designed to promote undergraduate student research in the botanical sciences in conjunction with our efforts to highlight the plant sciences as a study and/or career option.
 We see this as a simple and effective way of promoting your research, your lab, your university and your passion for the botanical sciences.
 It is meant to be a fun and informative activity.

-To be eligible, one must be a student member of the Botanical Society of America (BSA), a registered undergraduate student, have a faculty research advisor who is also a member of the BSA, and not have won the award previously.
+To be eligible, one must be a student member of the Botanical Society of America (BSA), a registered undergraduate student, and not have won the award previously.
 Please note: Award Recipients will be eligible to participate in the BSA Bill Dahl Graduate Student Research Award program as a Graduate Student.

 Award Level and Announcement

-The award will provide up to ten awards of $200 to support each recipient’s research proposal.
-The award winners will be posted online, noted in the Plant Science Bulletin and announced at the BSA awards ceremony held in conjunction with the Botany 2021 Conference.
+The award will provide up to six awards of $500 to support each recipient’s research proposal.
+The award winners will be posted online, noted in the Plant Science Bulletin and announced at the BSA awards ceremony held in conjunction with the Botany 2022 Conference.

 The application shall consist of: